 17. Visit the Hong Kong Museum of Art for a visual treat

 Are you a connoisseur of art?
-If yes, visit the city’s Art Museum to tingle your visual buds with its historical paintings, exhibits, and modern pieces created by local and international artists.
+If yes, visit the city’s Art Museum for its historical paintings, exhibits, and modern pieces created by local and international artists.
 The five-level museum has the second, third and fourth floors dedicated to its collections, while the first floor is used for exhibitions and cultural events happening regularly.
 In addition, the fifth floor offers dining options with a splendid view of the harbour.

 How to reach: MTR (get down at East Tsim Sha Tsui Station), Star Ferry or bus